StefanGiumanca/Facial-Emotion-Recognition/README.md

 **Facial Emotion & Liveness Recognition** is a high-performance Convolutional Neural Network (CNN) application for real-time FER, optimized for low-latency web environments.
 Built on PyTorch using a fine-tuned MobileNetV2 architecture and Transfer Learning.
 Key achievements include implementing geometric Anti-Spoofing (Liveness Detection) and optimizing the model for 93.45% accuracy via specialized data handling techniques.

+## 🧠 Training the Model (Optional)

+The emotion classification model was trained using the **FER+ (Facial Expression Recognition Plus)** dataset, a widely-used dataset for facial emotion recognition tasks.

+📁 The training script is available in this repo as: train_model.py

 👉 **Live Demo on Hugging Face:**
 https://huggingface.co/spaces/Giumi10/facial-emotion-recognition